 Learn more about their mentoring opportunities here.

-I don’t know where I’d be without all the loving ladies who’ve invested time in my growth throughout the years—and if you feel the same way, why not pay it forward and give the gift of good leadership to a young, local lady.
+We’d be willing to bet many of us wouldn’t be where we are today without all the loving ladies who’ve invested time in ourr growth throughout the years.
+Why not pay it forward and give the gift of good leadership to a young, local lady?
 For over 70 years, Girls, Inc. has provided quality programming for girls in Memphis, and the Mid-South, that empowers and inspires them to be “strong, smart and bold.”
 Right now, most of the girls of Girls, Inc. are involved in virtual learning, and homework help is essential to their continued success.

 Click here to learn more about Girls, Inc. and volunteer to assist with Virtual Homework Help.